 When the group arrived at the garage, they were shocked to discover that the car was completely restored, polished and glorious in its restoration.
 Shocked and angry, they attacked the pastor– How could he have allowed this to happen “behind their backs?”
 When the pastor admitted that he was as surprised as they were, their attention turned to the young man.
 They hunted him down and demanded an explanation.
 How dare he come and work on the church’s car without their knowledge or approval!
 Who did he think he was?!

 The young man’s answer left them stunned.
-He said, “I read an invitation that said anyone who wished could come and help restore an old car to help out a local church.
+He said, “I read an invitation that said anyone who wished could come and help restore an old car.
 I came every week, and no one else ever showed up to help.
 No one from your church did any work on this car.
 No one ever came to check on it or see if any work had been done.
 No one from your church gave me a word of encouragement, no one had a helpful suggestion or even constructive criticism.
 No one offered me a word of gratitude.
 No one helped hold a lamp or flashlight so I could see the hidden damage as I made repairs.
-No one helped when I had to hoist the motor or clean off the grease and grime, or polish the chrome.
+No one helped when I had to hoist the motor or clean off the grease and grime or polish the chrome.
 The invitation was clear– whosoever will, may come.
 I came.
 I followed the directions I was given– I came on Tuesdays and Fridays, and I cleaned up each time before I left.
 I put a lot of work into this car, and now I’m done.
 I hope your church can decide on a good use for it; she’s a beauty, and I think she’ll run really well– I didn’t take her for a spin, but I hope someone will be able to enjoy her for many years to come.”

 The crowd from the church still had one question– Why had the young man come in the first place, and why did he keep working on the car all those months?
 Did he want the car for himself?